 Where do I stay?

-We have reserved the Brinton House for all of our meetings.
-Brinton House can sleep ~ 16 people in single rooms at a rate of $85/night/person.
-We also reserved additional rooms on-campus.
+We have reserved the Brinton House for all of our meetings and single rooms on-campus at a rate of $85/night/person.
 Guest rooms are simply furnished with bed, desk, chair, and lamp.
 Most of the guest rooms share a bath with one or two other rooms.
 Bathrooms are family style, not dormitory style, and are a few steps from your bedroom door.
 Some rooms include a wash basin.
 Pendle Hill supplies sheets, pillow, pillowcase, bedspread, blankets, towel, and washcloth.
 Liquid hand and body soap are available in bathrooms.
 See more here.
-Participants may also choose to stay at the nearby Inn at Swarthmore for a group rate of $159.
-Rooms include two double or one king bed, coffee makers, wifi, televisions, private bathrooms, and access to a 24-hr fitness center.
-We will host one of our evening activities at the Inn, other days staying at the Inn does require participants to find their own way to/from Pendle Hill each day.

 Do I need to rent a car?